madduck/tptools/README.md

 Usage: squoresrv [OPTIONS]

 Options:
-  -i, --tpfile PATH       TP file to watch and read  [required] -U, --tpuser TEXT       User name to use for TP file  [default: Admin;
+  -i, --tpfile PATH       TP file to watch and read -U, --tpuser TEXT       User name to use for TP file  [default: Admin] -P, --tppasswd TEXT     Password to use for TP file -f, --pollsecs INTEGER  Frequency in seconds to poll TP file in the absence
-                          required]
+                          of inotify  [default: 30] -h, --host TEXT         Host to listen on (bind to)  [default: 0.0.0.0] -p, --port INTEGER      Port to listen on  [default: 80] -c, --cfgfile PATH      Config file to read instead of default  [default:
-  -P, --tppasswd TEXT     Password to use for TP file  [required] -f, --pollsecs INTEGER  Frequency in seconds to poll TP file in the absence
+                          %LOCALAPPDATA%\tptools\cfg.toml]
-                          of inotify  [default: 30] -h, --host TEXT         Host to listen on (bind to)  [default: 0.0.0.0] -p, --port INTEGER      Port to listen on  [default: 80] -v, --verbose           Increase verbosity of log output -q, --quiet             Output as little information as possible -a, --asynchronous      Query database asynchronously (BUGGY!)
+  -v, --verbose           Increase verbosity of log output -q, --quiet             Output as little information as possible -a, --asynchronous      Query database asynchronously (BUGGY!)